LG is one of the first brands to host a keynote speech showcasing some of their latest and best products for the next step of AI technology.

 “Here, we can leverage the diversity of our product portfolio because we’ll need many intelligent touchpoints that interact with the user and gather information to understand the ‘why’ and establish causality,” noted Dr. Park.
 “All this week at CES 2020, we’ll be all about the future where anywhere is home,” he said, revealing LG’s AI slogan for the show.

 LG says that it’s heading up its OLED models with three new sets in its GX Gallery series, along with 88-inch and 77-inch Real 8K OLED models.
-The company is also launching a new 48-inch screen size for its OLED TVs, which may seem tiny compared to the 88 and 77-inch models it’s releasing.
-Still, a 48-inch TV will be a lot more affordable for the average customer, so no complaints there.
+The company is also launching a new 48-inch screen size for its OLED TVs, which may seem tiny compared to its released 88 and 77-inch models.
+Still, a 48-inch TV will be much more affordable for the average customer, so there are no complaints.

 Alongside the new TV’s, we will see the arrival of LG ThinQ AI – a native AI that helps users to control multiple devices with voice commands.
 Similar to Alexa I presume.
 This will be incorporated into many of their models alongside Alexa.